Author: Advocate Neeraj Dubey and Associate Debasmita Patra

 As ESOPs have virtually zero cost for the employees and are also a great recruiting tool, they are most sought after by business owners who want to finance their own organization through a tax-deductible contribution.
 ESOPs can also be a very effective platform where the employees can enjoy retirement benefits without giving up stock options in their company.

-For any Contracts and Legal Documentation related matter, please Post Your Requirement anonymously and get free proposals OR find the Best Contracts and Legal Documentation Lawyers and book a free appointment directly.
+For any Contracts & Legal Documentation / Agreements related matter, please Post Your Requirement anonymously and get free proposals OR find the Best Contracts & Legal Documentation / Agreements Lawyers and book a free appointment directly.